Unlock Your Drill’s Full Potential With These Accessories

-The six-piece Milwaukee stubby flat boring bit set comes with five bits (3/4, 7/8, 15/16, 1, 1-1/2 in.) and a 6-in. locking extension.
+The six-piece Milwaukee stubby flat boring bit set comes with five bits (3/4, 7/8, 15/16, 1, 1-1/2 in.) and a 6-inc locking extension.
 Store the bit set in the soft case and snap it onto your tool bucket or belt with the included carabiner.
-The Milwaukee No. 49-22-0185 is available online.

 If your drill hangs from your pouch by a hook clipped onto your belt, when you go for your drill, how often do you pull the hook right off with the drill?
 And that hook gets caught on ladders, planks, tree branches, you name it, right?

 Here’s something better and safer.
 The Bigg Lugg 2 uses a bungee ball/socket system instead of a hook.
 Just wrap the bungee ball around the tool, and slide the ball into the socket on the belt clip.
 Tools hold fast but are still easy to remove.